devtraldi/project_openai_prompt_engineering/README.md

     ```sh
     jupyter lab
     ```
-3. In the JupyterLab interface, navigate to the `notebooks` folder and open the `01_prompt_engineering_basics.ipynb` notebook to view and run the code.
-The notebook is pre-configured to use the Google Gemini API.
+3. In the JupyterLab interface, navigate to the `notebooks` folder and open **`02_prompt_engineering_pro.ipynb`**.
+4. Run all the cells.
+The interactive control panel will appear.
+5. Modify the parameters using the widgets and click "Generate Response" to experiment.